overlookmotel/require-folder-tree/README.md

 // returns { files: { a: ..., b: ... }, c: { files: { d: ..., e: ... } } }
 ```

+## Other usage notes

+This module will never alter the contents of the require cache.
+i.e. if you `require()` any of the files again, they will not have been altered by e.g. using `fileNameAttribute` option.

 ## Tests

 Use `npm test` to run the tests.